zaihui/ent-factory/README.md

   - the relative path of this project
   - eg. `github.com/zaihui/ent-factory`
   - **required**
+- overWrite
+  - whether overwrite these exist files
+  - the default value is `false`
 - factoriesPath
   - the relative path of these factories located in this project
   - eg. `factories`, means `projectPath/factories`